 Suggest the following changes:

-Each time the non-AP STA associates with an AP/ESS, it provides a new IRM MAC address to the AP/ESS during the RSN association.
-The non-AP STA may then use that IRM MAC address as its TA the next time it requests association to that same AP/ESS.
+Each time the non-AP STA associates with an AP in an ESS, it provides a new IRM MAC address to the AP during the RSN association to be shared with all the APs in the ESS.
+The non-AP STA may then use that IRM MAC address as its TA the next time it requests association to any AP in that same ESS.

-The non-AP STA should store the newly allocated IRM MAC address as an identifier for use with that AP/ESS and the AP/ESS should store that IRM MAC address as an identifier for that non-AP STA.
+The non-AP STA should store the newly allocated IRM MAC address as an identifier for use with that ESS and the APs in the ESS should store that IRM MAC address as an identifier for that non-AP STA.
 The non-AP STA then may use that allocated IRM MAC address as its TA when it next associates or uses PASN to preassociate with that same AP or another AP in the same ESS.
-In so doing, the AP/ESS will identify the non-AP STA.
+In so doing, the AP will identify the non-AP STA.

-NOTE 2—In the case of an initial association to an AP/ESS, the AP will indicate that the non-AP STA is not recognized, but the non-AP STA would ignore that.
+NOTE 2—In the case of an initial association to an AP in an ESS, the AP will indicate that the non-AP STA is not recognized, but the non-AP STA would ignore that.

-A non-AP STA that has allocated an IRM MAC address to an AP/ESS, may use that address in a public action frame (e.g., ANQP frame) such that the AP/ESS may identify the non-AP STA, if that non-AP STA had previously associated or used PASN to preassociate with that AP/ESS.
+A non-AP STA that has allocated an IRM MAC address to an ESS, may use that address in a public action frame (e.g., ANQP frame) such that APs in that ESS may identify the non-AP STA, if that non-AP STA had previously associated or used PASN to preassociate with an AP in that ESS.

 Proposed Resolution: